 Vision and Future Prospects

-Further PFS plans to fund ventures and projects in E-mobility, EV charging stations, wastewater treatment, and much more in the future.
+Further PTC India Financial Services Limited plans to fund ventures and projects in E-mobility, EV charging stations, wastewater treatment, and much more in the future.
 These initiatives align with the pro-environmental stance and commitment to reducing pollution from the Government of India.
 PFS’s focus on the renewable sector will encourage more startups who operate with pro-environmental ethos.
 The foresightedness of PFS in this matter will give it a massive advantage as an early player and provide long-term benefits to the country.
 Each and every day, PFS rededicates itself to that vision and works towards achieving it.

 Advice for upcoming entrepreneurs